travis-ci/docs-travis-ci-com/blog/_posts/2012-04-02-monitoring-metrics-infratructure-oh-my.md

 Making sure Travis always runs smoothly all the time has become one of our most important tasks over the recent weeks and months.
 As a distributed system, there are a lot of moving parts, and we're putting more and more eyes on every single piece to make sure they do their job.
-Obviously there's not need to keep this a secret, so let's talk about recent changes to Travis' infrastructure.
+Obviously there's no need to keep this a secret, so let's talk about some recent changes to Travis' infrastructure.

 Case in point.
 A recent deployment broke updating profiles temporarily.
 Here's a pretty graph showing the pretty much exact point in time when we deployed and